ChainSafe/chainbridge-core/README.md

    evm-cli erc20 [command]

 Available Commands:
-  add-minter  Add a minter to an Erc20 mintable contract allowance   Get the allowance of a spender for an address approve     Approve tokens in an ERC20 contract for transfer balance     Query balance of an account in an ERC20 contract deposit     Initiate a transfer of ERC20 tokens mint        Mint tokens on an ERC20 mintable contract
+  add-minter     Add a minter to an Erc20 mintable contract get-allowance  Get the allowance of a spender for an address approve        Approve tokens in an ERC20 contract for transfer balance        Query balance of an account in an ERC20 contract deposit        Initiate a transfer of ERC20 tokens mint           Mint tokens on an ERC20 mintable contract

 Flags:
   -h, --help   help for erc20